qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Ensure that the only layers that are visible are the
    :guilabel:`dem100`, :guilabel:`rainfall100` and
    :guilabel:`Districts` layers
-#. :guilabel:`Districts` must be on top so that they are visible
+#. :guilabel:`Districts` must be on top to be visible
 #.
 Open the clipping dialog by selecting the menu item
-   :menuselection:`Raster --> Extraction --> Clipper`.
+   :menuselection:`Raster --> Extraction --> Clip Raster by Extent...`
 #.
-In the :guilabel:`Input file (raster)` dropdown list, select the
+In the :guilabel:`Input layer` dropdown list, select the
-   :guilabel:`dem100` layer.
+   :guilabel:`dem100` layer
 #.
-Specify an output location in the :guilabel:`Output file` text
+Specify an output location in the :guilabel:`Clipped (extent)` text
-   field by clicking the :guilabel:`Select...` button
+   field by clicking the :guilabel:`...` button and choosing :guilabel:`Save to File...`
 #.
 Navigate to your :file:`Rasterprac` directory
 #.
 Enter a file name
 #.
 Save the file.
-   Leave the :guilabel:`No data value` checkbox unchecked.
+   Leave the :guilabel:`Assign a specified nodata value to output bands [optional]` as ``Not set``.
 #.
-Use the :guilabel:`Extent` clipping mode by ensuring the correct
-   radio button is selected.
+For :guilabel:`Clipping extent`, press the :guilabel:`...` button
+   and select :guilabel:`Calculate from Layer...`, choosing :file:``western_cape_utm33s.shp``
 #.
-Click and drag an area in the canvas, so that the area which
-   includes the districts is selected.
+Make sure that
+   :guilabel:`Open output file after running algorithm` is checked
 #.
-Check the :guilabel:`Open output file after running algorithm` box
-#.
 Click :guilabel:`Run`
 #.
-After the clipping operation is completed, DO NOT CLOSE the
+After the clipping operation has completed, leave the
-   :guilabel:`Clipper` dialog (doing so would cause you to lose the clipping area that you have already defined).
+   :guilabel:`Clip Raster by Extent` dialog open, to be able to reuse the clipping area
 #.
 Select the :guilabel:`rainfall100` raster in the
-   :guilabel:`Input file (raster)` dropdown list and choose a different output file name.
+   :guilabel:`Input layer` dropdown list
 #.
+Choose a different output file name.
+#.
 Do not change any other options.
-   Do not alter the existing clipping area which you drew previously.
+   Do not alter the clipping area which you selected previously.
    Leave everything the same and click :guilabel:`Run`.
 #.
 After the second clipping operation has completed, you may close
    the :guilabel:`Clipper` dialog